-- a) release all equipment, clear forward the connection into the national network and send back a call-failure signal in the following cases: - on failure to receive a continuity signal before 10 to 15 seconds after receipt of the initial address message, or - on failure to receive an address-complete or called-party's- line-condition signal from the national network (where expected) before 20 to 30 seconds after receipt of the latest address message, unless the timing for sending the address-incomplete signal (see § 4.1.6 above) is provided, or - b) send the call-failure signal on failure to receive a clear-forward signal for the incoming circuit before 4 to 15 seconds after sending an address-incomplete, congestion, call-failure, confusion signal or a called-party's-line-condition signal indicating inability to complete the call.
-If a clear-forward signal is not received within a period of one minute after sending the call-failure signal, the repetition of the call-failure signal should be ceased, maintenance personnel should be alerted, the circuit should be removed from service and optionally blocked.
+- a) release all equipment, clear forward the connection into the national network and send back a call-failure signal in the following cases: - on failure to receive a continuity signal before 10 to 15 seconds after receipt of the initial address message, or - on failure to receive an address-complete or called-party's-line-condition signal from the national network (where expected) before 20 to 30 seconds after receipt of the latest address message, unless the timing for sending the address-incomplete signal (see § 4.1.6 above) is provided, or - b) send the call-failure signal on failure to receive a clear-forward signal for the incoming circuit before 4 to 15 seconds after sending an address-incomplete, congestion, call-failure, confusion signal or a called-party's-line-condition signal indicating inability to complete the call.
+If a clear-forward signal is not received within a period of one minute after sending the call-failure signal, the maintenance personnel shall be alerted and a reset-circuit signal sent.
+The reset-circuit signal shall be repeated at one minute intervals until either an acknowledgement is received or maintenance intervention occurs.
+If there is no provision for sending reset-circuit signals, call-failure signals shall be used instead; - release all equipment and clear forward the connection on failure to receive a clear-forward signal after having sent a clear-back signal as provided in Recommendation Q.118.